Bouncers Doormen – The most visible aspect of security in a nightclub or bar.

 - The nature of this additional task can lead to confrontations on the street with aggressive nightclub patrons if not handled professionally.

-- Obviously, more training and experience is required as the doorman becomes more assertive and begins to assume more security-like duties.
+- Obviously, more training and experience are required as the doorman becomes more assertive and begins to assume more security-like duties.

 - Most busy nightclubs begin to have problems at the door when too many duties are heaped on to an inexperienced and poorly trained doorman.